Master Terms and Conditions

 If the Applicant has not made any the declaration concerning Clicks as described in the preceding paragraph within 60 days of the relevant Clicks being made, the advertising charges invoiced by Yahoo will become final.

-The Applicant acknowledges that, despite the current state of the art and the fact that investigations are performed using Yahoo's technology and accumulated knowledge, it is impossible to determine the soundness of all Clicks, agrees not to object to the outcomes and methods of Yahoo’s investigations, judgments as to whether Clicks are Non-Chargeable, or the amounts of money refunded, and acknowledges that the information covered in Yahoo’s reports is limited at the discretion of Yahoo.
+The Applicant accepts that, despite the current state of the art and the fact that investigations are performed using Yahoo's technology and accumulated knowledge, it is impossible to determine the soundness of all Clicks, agrees not to object to the outcomes and methods of Yahoo’s investigations, judgments as to whether Clicks are Non-Chargeable, or the amounts of money refunded, and acknowledges that the information covered in Yahoo’s reports is limited at the discretion of Yahoo.

 The provisions of this Article should by no means be interpreted as exempting any Clicks (including Clicks deemed by Yahoo to be Non-Chargeable and eligible for refund under the provisions of Paragraph 2) from the application of the provisions of Paragraph 1 of Article 6.

-Article 8 Collection of Data
+Article 8 Collection of Data by Yahoo

 Article 9 Advertising Transmission Live-Tests